mobilemind/OpenInlets/README.md

 Safari, but you'd prefer that the Google Maps _app_ show the same info.
 Just select the bookmark, it does the rest-- no need to select, copy, switch apps & paste.

+__OpenIniOctocat__ Use this bookmarklet when viewing a Github repository URL in Mobile Safari to automatically open the same repository in the iOctocat iOS app.

 ## Install
 ### Desktop browser